Brian Satterfield: Professional career

 After going unselected in the 1994 NFL draft, Satterfield, along with North Alabama teammate Tyrone Rush, signed with the Washington Redskins as an undrafted free agent.
 He impressed in training camp for his blocking and receiving abilities and passed Cedric Smith on the depth chart.
 In a scrimmage against the Pittsburgh Steelers, he ran for a touchdown and caught three passes for 27 yards.
 However, towards the end of July, he abruptly announced that he was leaving the team, explaining that his "heart wasn't in it".
 He later noted that he had, per Pete Dougherty of the Green Bay Press-Gazette, "lingering knee and ankle injuries and a feeling he mentally was drained".

 Satterfield returned home to Florence, Alabama, and began working for the United Parcel Service.
 He stopped working out for four months to recover from his injuries, and at the end of the year became interested in playing again.
 His agent contacted the Green Bay Packers, and he worked out with the team in January 1995.
 Although he was "out of shape", according to the Press-Gazette, and ran a slow 40-yard dash of 4.6 seconds, the team was interested enough in him and had him signed.
 He "quietly became one of their biggest surprises", according to the Press-Gazette, but in preseason, against the Steelers, "his left hamstring exploded".
 His injury had previously ended the careers of two other Packers, but Satterfield received surgery, and although he missed the entire 1995 season, was able to recover in time for offseason minicamp in 1996.
 While recovering from the injury, he began weight training and became one of the strongest players on the team, being able to rep 315 lb 17 times on the bench press, one behind the team-best.
 He made the final roster and made his NFL debut in the team's season-opening win against the Tampa Bay Buccaneers, being used on special teams.
 However, he pulled his hamstring and was placed on injured reserve on September 4, 1996, ending his season.
 He was then released from injured reserve on December 3, ending his professional career.

 Personal life

 Satterfield is married and has two children with his wife, Melanie.
-They live in Blue Ridge, Georgia, and Satterfield's son Peyton also played college football for the North Alabama Lions.
+They live in Blue Ridge, Georgia.
+Satterfield's son Peyton also played college football for the North Alabama Lions.